erichoracek/Motif/README.md

 }
 ```

 We've started by defining three constants: our button colors as `$RedColor` and `$BlueColor`, and our font name as `$FontName`.
-We choose to define these values as constants because we want to be able to reference these constants anywhere else in the theme file by their names—just like variables in [less](http://lesscss.org) or [Sass](http://sass-lang.com).
+We choose to define these values as constants because we want to be able to reference them later in our theme file by their names—just like variables in [less](http://lesscss.org) or [Sass](http://sass-lang.com).

 We now declare our first class: `.ButtonText`.
 This class describes the attributes of the text within the button—both its font and size.
 From now on, we'll use this class to declare that we want text to have this specific style.

 You'll notice that the value of the `fontName` property on the `.ButtonText` class is a *reference* to the `$FontName` constant we declared above.
 As you can probably guess, when we use this class, its font name will have the same value as the `$FontName` constant.
 This way, we're able to have one definitive place that our font name exists so we don't end up repeating ourselves.

 The last class we declare is our `.WarningButton` class.
 This class is exactly like our previous classes except for one key difference: it inherits its properties from the `.Button` class via the `_superclass` directive.
-As such, when the `.WarningButton` class is applied to an interface component, it will have identical styling to that of `.Button`, except for its `tintColor` and `borderColor`, which it overrides the values of to be `$RedColor` instead.
+As such, when the `.WarningButton` class is applied to an interface component, it will have identical styling to that of `.Button` for all attributes except `tintColor` and `borderColor`, which it overrides to be `$RedColor` instead.

 ### Property appliers

 Next, we'll create the _property appliers_ necessary to apply this theme to our interface elements.
-Most of the time, Motif is able to figure out how to apply your theme automatically by magically matching Motif property names to Objective-C property names.
-However, in the case of some properties, we have to declare how we'd like a property to be applied ourselves.
+Most of the time, Motif is able to figure out how to apply your theme automatically by matching Motif property names to Objective-C property names.
+However, in the case of some properties, we have to declare how we'd it to be applied ourselves.
 To do this, we'll register our necessary theme property appliers in the `initialize` method of a few categories.

 The first set of property appliers we've created is on `UIView`: